Capstone-Team-Fast/fast-backend/README.md

 ## Milestone 2: Release Notes

 ### Routing algorithm:
+We wrote much of the API to communicate with external APIs and retrieve geocode and distance/duration matrices.
+We also set up a graph database using neo4j.
+One of our objectives was to be able to query a database and retrieve distance/duration between any pair of locations that are not new, thus saving on API.
+Then, we started implementing a modified version of Clarke and Wright's Savings algorithm with Time Window.

 ### Backend:
 For Milestone 2 we have finished all of our API endpoints except for `/route/` post requests.
 All other views and serializers have been completed.